mui/material-ui/docs/src/pages/components/button-group/button-group.md

 {{"demo": "pages/components/button-group/VariantButtonGroup.js"}}

-## Sizes and colors
+## Sizes

-The `size` and `color` props can be used to control the appearance of the button group.
+The `size` prop can be used to control the appearance of the button group.

+{{"demo": "pages/components/button-group/SizesButtonGroup.js"}}

+## Colors

+Use `color` prop to apply theme color palette to component.

-{{"demo": "pages/components/button-group/GroupSizesColors.js"}}
+{{"demo": "pages/components/button-group/ColorsButtonGroup.js"}}

 ## Vertical group